petuum/autodist/docs/usage/tutorials/save-restore.md

 # Save and Restore Training

-AutoDist savers (as wrapped of TF savers) are required for saving.
+AutoDist savers (wrappers around TF savers) are required for saving.
 These wrapped savers will save the **original graph** instead of the transformed distributed graph executed during the training.
-Users can further fine-tune the model without AutoDist or under other distributed settings.
+Users can then further fine-tune the model without AutoDist or under other distributed settings.

 There are 2 AutoDist saving APIs, which are very similar to the native TensorFlow saving interface.
 One is `saver` another is `SavedModelBuilder`.

 ## saver

 AutoDist provides a `saver`, which is a wrapper of the original Tensorflow Saver.
-It has the exactly same interface as the one in Tensorflow. **Notice, this saver should be created before the `create_distributed_session` function.** Here is an example:
+It has the exactly same interface as the one in Tensorflow. **Note that this saver should be created before the `create_distributed_session` function.** Here is an example:

 ```
 from autodist.checkpoint.saver import Saver as autodist_saver